sadiechi/research/README.md

 More code I found inspiring, more within my skill level (I think) is this python calculator I found on GitHub:
 [Calculator](https://github.com/geekcomputers/Python/blob/master/calculator.py).
+I think this is probably a good area to start in with more traditional coding, especially for a beginner..